 Sue Walsh is a qualified NLP Trainer, Hypnotherapist and Life Coach registered with the ANLP.
 She is a talented coach and therapist who can delve deep to free blockages and behaviours holding you back, freeing you to move forward and achieve your goals.

-If you would like her to help you answer the above purpose-finding questions, then check Sue’s details here.
+If you would like her help in planning out the steps to your desired goal, check Sue’s details here.